Hatshepsut: The woman who dared to become pharaoh

 Somewhere between the second and seventh year of her regency, she held an elaborate coronation ceremony where she officially took the throne of Egypt and became pharaoh.

-Given the speed with which Hatshepsut took power, some Egyptologists have wondered whether she had always been obsessed with seizing the throne.
+Given the speed with which Hatshepsut took power, some Egyptologists have wondered whether she had always planned to seize the throne.

 If so, they pondered whether Hatshepsut may have had Thutmose II killed so that she could take over as sole ruler.